-Press and hold the SELECT control until CAL appears in the display (approximately eight seconds) and release.

-• The compass is now calibrated.
+- Press and hold the SELECT control until CAL appears in the display (approximately eight seconds) and release. - Drive the vehicle slowly (less than 3 mph [5 km/h]) in circles until CAL indicator turns off in about 2-3 complete circles. - The compass is now calibrated.